rssnyder/cuddly-dollop/README.md

 # get_cloud_connectors.py

-get the status of all AWS, Azure, and GCP cloud connectors
+get the status of all AWS, Azure, and GCP cloud connectors, output into a csv

 usage: `get_cloud_connectors.py`

+# governance_export.py

+get all the governance evaluations for a month, output into a csv

+usage: `governance_export.py`

+to run for the previous month, specify how many months to go back, example for 2 months ago (in August now, want to get data for June):

+usage: `governance_export.py 2`